Randle Barker: Early military career

+First World War

-On the outbreak of the First World War, Barker was like many other reserve officers 'dug out' and appointed to a low-key position, in Barker's case as commandant of a prisoner of war camp.
+On the outbreak of the First World War in the summer of 1914, Barker was like many other reserve officers 'dug out' and appointed to a low-key position, in Barker's case as commandant of a prisoner of war camp.
 However, he asked for a more active appointment, and on 21 September 1914 he was appointed second-in-command of the Kensington Battalion of the Royal Fusiliers with the rank of temporary major.
 This was one of many 'Pals battalions' being raised from the volunteers responding to Lord Kitchener's famous appeal.
 The Kensington Battalion, later the 22nd (Service) Battalion, Royal Fusiliers (Kensington), was raised by William Davison, Mayor of the Royal Borough of Kensington and related to Barker by marriage.
 The commanding officer (CO) was a more senior 'dugout', but in August 1915 when the battalion began its final training on Salisbury Plain, the CO was transferred to stay in England with the reserve battalion and Barker was promoted to temporary lieutenant colonel to take the 22nd Royal Fusiliers on active service.
 Barnett Barker was known as 'B.B.' to his officers and men.

 The 22nd Royal Fusiliers landed in France in November 1915 as part of the 99th Brigade (2nd Division) under the command of Brigadier General Richard Kellett.
 The two men cooperated successfully, and Barker frequently stood in as brigade commander in Kellett's absence.
 Despite both men being 'dugouts' they enjoyed one of the longest such partnerships in the British Expeditionary Force (BEF).

 Barker won the Distinguished Service Order (DSO) for conspicuous bravery at the Battle of Delville Wood on the Somme, the citation for which appeared in The London Gazette in October 1916 and reads as follows:

 For conspicuous gallantry during operations.
 He took over and organised the defences of a wood with great skill, after making a personal reconnaissance of the whole wood under shell and machine gun fire.
 He has done other fine work, and has displayed great personal bravery.

 His action was the subject of a fanciful illustration in the Daily Sketch.